- Applicability

 - Authority for Interpretation

 - The Engineering Services Director and/or his or her designee has authority to determine the interpretation of this Article, as set forth in Sec.
 10.2.14.
+This shall include the authority to recognize alternative methods for hydrology and hydraulics calculations that are necessitated by this Article.
 Any person may request an interpretation of this Article by submitting a written request to the Engineering Services Director and/or his or her designee.

 - Any appeal of the Engineering Services Director’s and/or his or her designee’s interpretation shall follow the procedures for appeals of administrative decisions, as set forth in Sec.
 10.2.11.